 Concurrent Sessions: The Workshop features twenty concurrent sessions.
 In 2017, these sessions will be focused on topics related to the theme of the Workshop as well as other emergent issues.

 Moderators will present the panelists with a set of questions which they’ve been given in advance.
 The panelists then each have about 10 minutes to respond.
 This reserves time for give and take between the audience and panelists.
 Keeping with longstanding tradition and the desire to promote maximum interaction, PowerPoint will not be used in concurrent sessions.

 Recent Research and Projects Sessions: These one-hour sessions, to be held on Wednesday morning, give Workshop participants the opportunity to describe current or recently completed efforts, to exchange ideas, and to get feedback on their work.

 Wrap Up: On Wednesday, Lori Peek will close the Workshop with a summary of the highlights of the event and will offer a charge for the community moving forward.

-The Natural Hazards Center accepts abstracts of Research Highlights relating to Workshop topics for inclusion in the printed and Web programs.
+The Natural Hazards Center accepts abstracts of Research and Practice Highlights relating to Workshop topics for inclusion in the printed and Web programs.